On Experiments: Optimal Decisions

 \subsection{Entropy from Loss}

-Rather than working with probability distributions, we take the route of \cite{Williamson2014} and work with un-normalized distributions.
+Rather than working with probability distributions, we take the route of \citep{Williamson2014} and work with unnormalized distributions.
 Denote the set of all unnormalized distributions on $\Theta$ by $\PP^+(\Theta)$.
 For any loss function $L$, define the \emph{entropy} $\Lbar : \PP^+(\Theta) \rightarrow \RR$,

 $\Lbar(P)$ measures the uncertainty of the optimal action for the distribution $P$.
-The entropy is also called an \emph{uncertainty function}, a \emph{Bayes risk} or a \emph{support function} \cite{DeGroot1962,Williamson2014}.
+The entropy is also called an \emph{uncertainty function}, a \emph{Bayes risk} or a \emph{support function} \citep{DeGroot1962,Williamson2014}.
 It is concave and 1-homogeneous.

-\begin{definition} A function $f : \PP^+(\Theta)\rightarrow \RR$ is 1-homogeneous if for all $x \in \PP^+(\Theta)$ and for all $\lambda > 0$,
+\begin{definition} A function $f : \PP^+(\Theta)\rightarrow \RR$ is 1-homogeneous if for all $\mu \in \PP^+(\Theta)$ and for all $\lambda > 0$,

 \end{definition}